lee-gilbert/lightning/ltk/readme.md

  5. Spring Security 5
  6. Java 1.8

+## TODOs
+* User accounts & authentication: OAUTH2, JWT
+* Server disconnection user notification and reconnect
+* Prevention of update race condition on Entities.
+* Support for Audit fields & logs.
+* Use of GraphQL

 ## Out of Scope
-* User accounts & authentication
-* Support for prevention of update race condition on Entities.
-* Support for Audit fields & logs.
-* Support for Edit Undo via history.
+* Edit Undo via history.
 * Multilingual messages
+* Use of MQTT